Table of Contents

 The most important page on your website is your homepage.
 It’s what people are most likely going to see when they land on your site.
 So it’s worth taking some time to think about what you want on your homepage.

 And the good news is that with the block editor and full site editing in WordPress, it’s pretty easy to create a completely custom homepage that matches your style.

 For your website, you’ll at least want to have a “hero section” with a headline and descriptive text that welcomes a reader to your website and invites them to read more.
 You can even put links to your social media profiles here or add in a call to action button to take them to another page.

 You’ll also want a brief introductory paragraph about who you are as well as a link to your about page.
 You can put a photo of yourself here if you want to.

+Finally, if you have any portfolio projects that you want to show off, the homepage is a great place to show off your best work with a link to your full portfolio.
 And don’t forget to list your latest blog posts on the homepage as well and link to your blog.

 But at the end of the day, make it your own.
 A lot of the block themes these days have patterns that can make creating this page super easy.
 So play around with it and find what works for you.

-Creating your about page
+Creating an about page

 I know that writing about yourself can be a challenge, but really take some time to craft your life’s story into words.
 Plus, you can include photos from various points in your life and even embed video if that helps you create a better about page.

 And again, make it unique to who you are.